TheArchit/openbsd-scripts/README.md

 srcupdate:
 ---------
-Updates OpenBSD Ports (/usr/ports), userland sources (/usr/src) and kernel sources /usr/src/sys from CVS.
-The folloving variables should be adusted to match your OpenBSD branch and preferred CVS sources.
+Updates the OpenBSD ports tree (/usr/ports), userland (/usr/src) and kernel sources (/usr/src/sys) from CVS.
+The folloving variables should be adusted to match your OpenBSD branch and preferred anonymous CVS server.

     cvs_repos="anoncvs@anoncvs.spacehopper.org:/cvs"
     branch="stable" # "current" or "stable"

-It logs its progress via syslog to the daemon facility and when source updates are found, it creates a symlink to the updated source under /var/srcupdate
+'srcupdate' logs its progress via syslog to the daemon facility.
+When updates are found, it creates a symlink to the updated source under /var/srcupdate

-For the time being it assumes you're on OpenBSD_5.3 but I'll keep making improvements.
+For the time being it assumes OpenBSD_5.3 but I'll keep making adjustments to add more flexibility.